Euyz/CABLE/README.md

 * We use 'Mrtrix3' for estimating response function(or use response1.nii in this repository directly) and constrained spherical deconvolution(CSD), which can be accessed via 'https://www.mrtrix.org/download/'.

-* After installing 'Mrtrix3', please execute the python file:
+* After installing 'Mrtrix3', execute the python file:

 ```sh
 python main.py CJ4TEST.h5
 ```

 * If the code in 'main.py' encounters difficulties in calling 'Mrtrix3'(e.g. executing on Windows) please execute it manually.
-* The program will generate a FOD file which can be viewed with 'mrview' in 'Mrtrix3', please open the FOD file and use 'ODF Display' in 'Tools' to view the FOD file.
+* The program will generate a FOD file which can be viewed with 'mrview' in 'Mrtrix3', open the FOD file and use 'ODF Display' in 'Tools' to view the FOD file.